Lip Reconstruction Austin, TX

 Reconstruction of the lip after Mohs surgery can often be coordinated the same day or the day after the clearance procedure.
-Simple reconstructive procedures can performed in an office based setting under local anesthesia, but more complex procedures may need to be performed in the operating room.
+Simple reconstructive procedures can be performed in an office-based setting under local anesthesia, but more complex procedures may need to be performed in the operating room.

-The reconstructive goals for the lip is the closure of the open area, or the correction of the scar deformity with the maintenance of form and function.
-For the perioral area the maintenance of the mouth area for speaking and eating is very important therefore complex pedicle and rotation flaps are more commonly used to maintain the opening capacity of the mouth.
-In the reconstructive process there may be more incisions and/or donor sites created to harvest the tissue used for closure.
+The reconstructive goals for the lip are the closure of the open area or the correction of the scar deformity with the maintenance of form and function.
+For the perioral area, the maintenance of the mouth area for speaking and eating is very important therefore complex pedicle and rotation flaps are more commonly used to maintain the opening capacity of the mouth.
+In the reconstructive process, there may be more incisions and/or donor sites created to harvest the tissue used for closure.
 These incisions will form scars which will heal and fade over time.
-Additional procedures may be needed such as scar revisions, flap division and inset, and scar care after the area of lip surgery is healed.
+Additional procedures may be needed such as scar revisions, flap division, and inset, and scar care after the area of lip surgery is healed.

 Straight line closure: can usually be performed in the office under local anesthesia and the wound edges may be removed and then elevated so that they can be brought together with limited tension and closed accurately with stitches under the lip and in the skin or mucosa of the lip.
 The majority of traumatic lacerations of the lip can be closed in this fashion.